-- The value for the ticket's Priority field. - The escalation time (page 94) for the stage of the ticket. - The goal time (page 95) for the stage of the ticket.
+- The value for the ticket's Priority field. - The escalation time (page 95) for the stage of the ticket. - The goal time (page 95) for the stage of the ticket.

 - Severity Seriousness of the incident/service request. - Urgency Requiring or compelling speedy action or attention.
 The matter is urgent. - Priority The right of precedence over others.
-Something given specified attention.
 My first priority.